 A volume-averaged density was determined to be $2.72 \times 10^3$ kg m-3 and this was applied to the models.
-Assigning an averaged density to nodes is a simplification and current a limitation of the current pre-processor.
-The approximation was judged to not have a great influence upon the results given the constraint upon the crack fragments.
+Assigning an incorrect mass to nodes is not ideal.
 For instance, in the kernel the mass applied to each material point will be a third of that which it should be.
 Upon bond failure, elastic energy is converted into kinetic energy in the node.
 The velocity of the nodes will therefore be underestimated by a factor of $\sqrt{3}$ .
 Work is ongoing to overcome this underestimate.